mfacar/controltag/README.md

 ## Control GAD

 Control GAD (Generalized Anxiety Disorder), is a little application that has the goal of interpreting the level of anxiety contained in a textual phrase.

+[UNIR]('https://www.unir.net/') in collaboration with [Psicobótica]('http://psicobotica.com/'), have been developing different programs to help people to recognize and handle mental illness through the use of Artificial Intelligence (IA).
+In this work, as part of these efforts, we have made a concept proof to validate if it is possible to identify the presence of anxiety in the written expressions of a person, and with this information determinate the frequency of worrying thoughts, in order to diagnostic the existence of GAD.
+The work made is described in this [post]('https://medium.com/@facarpaulina/control-gad-eb72b469cac6').

 This app trained a neural network with transcripts of a set of interviews made by the Institute for Creative Technologies, that contains a set of resources applied in order to analyze people with and without mental diseases.
 The database used was [DAIC-WOZ]('http://dcapswoz.ict.usc.edu/'), currently, the corpus of this database is being shared on a case-by-case basis by request and for research purposes.
 This repository contains only the compiled dataset with the words as tokens.

 > This work makes use of the word representations of the unsupervised algorithm from GloVe https://nlp.stanford.edu/projects/glove/ and the pre-trained word vectors of https://code.google.com/archive/p/word2vec/<br />
 > These resources are not inside of this source code.<br />
 > All code described below should be executed under `app` folder<br />

 This repository contains the following folders:
 .<br />